Partula rosea: Uses

 The shell of this species was used to make lei, like Partula varia from the same island.

 Distribution

 This species was endemic to Huahine, French Polynesia.
 It was extinct in the wild, only existing in captivity.

-Half the world's population of this snail was within one room at a zoo in the UK.
+Half the world's population of this snail was within one room at Marwell Zoo in the UK.
 In 2019 the species was reintroduced to the wild on Huahine.